AlexKamaev/issues/CodeRules_v2.md

 - Do not use Hungarian notation or any other type identification in names
 #### Names formatting
 - Names of classes, methods, enumerations, public fields, public properties, namespaces: `PascalCase`
-- Names of local variables, parameters: `camelCase`
+- Names of local variables, parameters, private fields: `camelCase`
-- Names of private, protected, internal and protected internal fields and properties: `camelCase`
+- ~Names of private, protected, internal and protected internal fields and properties: `camelCase`~
 - Names of interfaces start with I, e.g. IInterface
 - Names of type parameters start with T, e.g. ITypeParameter
 ## Coding conventions: